-Aron Potash is counsel in the Los Angeles office of Latham & Watkins, where he has practiced since 2007.
+Aron Potash is a partner in the Los Angeles office of Latham & Watkins, where he has practiced since 2007.
 Mr. Potash’s practice focuses on environmental law, with a special emphasis on air quality and climate change matters.
 He handles regulatory, transactional, and litigation matters.

 Mr. Potash represents clients in: